git-town/git-town/website/src/advanced-syncing.md

 ## Observed branches

 Observed branches are for people who want to observe the work of somebody else without contributing commits to it.
-Like contribution branches, you cannot [propose](commands/propose.md) or [ship](commands/ship.md) observed branches, [kill](commands/kill.md) only deletes your local copy and not the tracking branch, `git sync` always uses the
+Similar to contribution branches, you cannot [propose](commands/propose.md) or [ship](commands/ship.md) observed branches, [kill](commands/kill.md) only deletes your local copy and not the tracking branch, `git sync` always uses the